Winter Park Express: 2015–present: Amtrak Winter Park Express

 In March 2020, the Winter Park Express was suspended during a round of Amtrak service reductions in response to the COVID-19 pandemic.
-The train did not run in the 2020–21 season.
+The train did not run in the 2021 season.
 Amtrak reported total ridership of nearly 70,000 from the train's introduction in 2017 through to the 2020 service suspension.

-In November 2021, Amtrak and Winter Park Resort announced that service would return for the 2021–22 season.
+In November 2021, Amtrak and Winter Park Resort announced that service would return for the 2022 season.
 The train ran on its 2019 schedule, with Friday, Saturday, and Sunday service from mid-January through early April.

-The 2023 season is scheduled to run for eleven weekends starting on January 13, 2023.
+The 2023 season ran for eleven weekends starting on January 13, for 33 total round trips.
+The 2024 season ran weekends from January 12 to March 31, plus two Thursdays, for a total of 40 round trips.

+In November 2024 it was announced that for the 2025 season the train would run five times a week from Thursday to Monday between January 9th and March 31st.
+In addition, the train would also run Friday to Sunday on the last two weekends of December 2024.
+Service was extended to Fraser–Winter Park station.
+As a result of the expanded schedule and lowered prices, the service saw record ridership in the 2025 season, with more than 41,000 bookings made, according to the State of Colorado.

 Future plans

 In June 2021, Colorado created a district to advance Front Range Passenger Rail, a proposed train service between Pueblo, Colorado Springs, Denver, Boulder, and Fort Collins.
 The legislation specifically calls for interconnectivity with the Winter Park Express.
 Rail advocates have seen the Winter Park Express as a springboard for building interest in Front Range service.

+In September 2023, local officials expressed interest in extending the Winter Park Express to Steamboat Springs to connect more ski resorts.
+In addition to tourist service, regular commuter rail is proposed between Winter Park, State Bridge, Bond, Yampa, Oak Creek, Steamboat Springs, Hayden, and Craig, with a spur to Yampa Valley Regional Airport.
+The proposal aims to capitalize on increased line capacity due to a reduction in coal and oil transport.

+In December 2024, Union Pacific and the state reached a tentative agreement to extend the railroad's lease of the Moffat Tunnel by 25 years.
+Under that agreement, daily year-round service between Denver and Grand County could begin by late 2026, with possible expansion to three daily round trips between Denver and Craig.